 You can find out more about all types of support with childcare costs on the Government’s Childcare Choices website.
 You can also find out if you are able to claim and how to apply.

-If you need help finding childcare and finding out what support you can get with the costs you can speak to the Family Information Service in Leeds:
+If you need help finding childcare and finding out what support you can get with the costs you can phone, email or write to the Family Information Service in Leeds: